How A Belgian Chef Is Making Magic In Bali

 Belgian Executive Chef Nic Vanderbeeken, who has called Bali home for the past six years, has honed his skills in the art of Asian spices.
 This expertise is evident in the exceptional sauces he crafts at Aperitif.
 Take, for instance, his Sumatran-inspired dry rendang.

 “The first time we made this, the sauce was not strong enough.
-It didn’t have enough flavour.
-It was too creamy, and had too much coconut,” says Vanderbeeken.
-Doubling the ingredients made the sauce too overpowering.
-Using dried coconut made it too watery.
-“It was a long process to get it right,” he says.
+It didn’t have enough flavor.
+It was too creamy and had too much coconut,” recalls Vanderbeeken.
+However, doubling the ingredients made the sauce overpowering, while using dried coconut rendered it too watery.
+“It was a lengthy process to perfect,” he notes.

-Besides harvesting from the old Spice Islands, Vanderbeeken is also a master of building flavour with fermented ingredients.
-His ‘tasty paste’, for instance, is a combination of miso, kombucha, and trimmings from fermented vegetables.
-It’s an umami spice sauce that amps up the flavours of a traditional duck magret.
-Chase it with a cup of intense duck consomme.
+In addition to sourcing spices from the Old Spice Islands, Vanderbeeken excels in building flavors through the use of fermented ingredients.
+His ‘tasty paste,’ a blend of miso, kombucha, and trimmings from fermented vegetables, transforms into an umami spice sauce that enhances the flavors of a traditional duck magret.
+This culinary creation pairs harmoniously with a robust cup of duck consommé.

 Vanderbeeken, reflecting on his culinary journey, states, “If I ever go back to my country, I’ll know my cooking has definitely changed.
 I’m not content with just a sauce anymore.
 It has to be something more; it has to be interesting.”